Vectorize (Vector Database)

 Metadata keys cannot be empty, contain the dot character (.), contain the double-quote character ("), or start with the dollar character ($).

-Metadata can be used to:
+Metadata can be used to store:

 • The raw content (up to the metadata limits), which can allow you to skip additional lookups for smaller content.